 How to meditate in public?
 Why would you want to do it?
 And what are the benefits of doing meditation in public places?
-These are just some of the answers I share here.
+These are just some of the questions we’ll dive into here.

 It wasn’t long ago that meditation was considered taboo.
-Society shunned people that did it or talked about it – labeling them as a bit weird or odd.
+Society shunned people that did it or talked about it – labeling them as odd.

 So, how do you meditate?
 Or more specifically: how to meditate in public?

-The truth is, public meditation is nothing new.
-Buddha meditated outdoors and in public for most of the time.
-But before we get into the how, let’s explore why practicing meditation in public might offer advantages over, let’s say, meditating in your room.
+Before we get into the how, though, let’s explore why practicing meditation in public might offer advantages over, let’s say, meditating in your room.

 Why should you meditate?
 Most people are aware that meditation reduces stress levels and makes you calmer.
 But is that the only reason people do this ancient practice?